 The franchise purchase/recruitment process is a two-way street where the franchisor and potential franchisee are both assessing each other.
-The franchisor will provide you with plenty of information but to get real insight into an organisation then it’s a good idea to speak to existing franchisees.
+The franchisor will provide you with plenty of information but to get real insight into an organisation, it’s a good idea to speak to existing franchisees.

-Current franchisees in the system have been through the same process you’re going through and they can also provide you with real insight into day-to-day operations and if running the business is exactly what they expected.
-They can also let you know about the culture of the organisation and the type of relationship they have with the franchisor.
+Current franchisees in the system have been through the same process you’re going through and they can also provide you with real insight into day-to-day operations.
+They have a good understanding of their business profitability.
+They can also let you know about the culture of the organisation and the relationship they have with the franchisor.